breathe-doc/breathe/README.rst

     - Use of ``doxygenfunction`` no longer inappropriately triggers the duplicate target check and fails to output link targets.

+    - Support for inline urls in the doxygen comments.

+    - Support for array notation in function parameters.

 - 2014-09-07 - Breathe v3.1.0